Don't be a victim! Learn the signs of verbal abuse and how to protect yourself.

 - You never listen to me, so why should I listen to you?

 - You never learn, so why should I bother to talk with you?

 - I have to interrupt you because you say so many stupid things.

-The abuser vigorously ‘blames’ you for any undesirable situation.
+The abuser consistently ‘blames’ you for any undesirable situation.
 Blame is not something that should be part of a healthy relationship.
 Thus, regardless of the cause of an unwanted event, blaming is always inappropriate, harmful, and one more example of verbal abuse.

-Examples of Blaming:
+Examples of blaming: